MBaillyORG/Vulnado/README.md

-# Vulnado - Intentionally Vulnerable Java Application 9/11/24
+# Vulnado - Intentionally Vulnerable Java Application 9/16/24 testing sandbox

 This application and exercises will take you through some of the OWASP top 10 Vulnerabilities and how to prevent them.